jeeva12-pixel/Jeeva-Portfolio/README.md

 # Jeeva Portfolio

 Welcome to my personal portfolio website.

-This portfolio shows my skills, projects, and contact information as a beginner web developer.
+This portfolio showcases my skills, projects, and contact information as a beginner web developer.

 ## Technologies Used
 - HTML